bcoe/ansible-npme/README.md

 # Usage

-npmE Ansible helps you get npm up and running on a blank Ubuntu (or Debian) image.
+_npmE Ansible_ uses the Ansible deployment tool to install the dependencies for npmE on a blank Ubuntu (or other Debian-like server).

 Simply follow these instructions (_even if you've never used Ansible before, it's easy!_):